Penalties guidance: identifying registration breaches: Regulation 57(4)

 - either the Registration Team when updating the register or processing the Reporting Changes form (template businesses use when advising of changes) or

-- our Compliance Team during a Compliance Visit or by our Central Intervention Team during a phone call.
+- our Compliance Team during a Visit or a desk based intervention.

-Because the Registration Team are responsible for updating the register and have direct access to DTR, they will retain responsibility for issuing warning letters and penalties for Regulation 27(4).
+Because the Registration Team are responsible for updating the register and have direct access to systems, they will retain responsibility for issuing warning letters and penalties for Regulation 57(4).